 Early identification of potential developmental delays is critical to help ensure that children get the resources they need to support positive development.
 Using a screening tool to review a child's developmental milestones can help to facilitate early identification of developmental delays and help connect families with additional services and/or a formal evaluation.
-Within 90 days of your child's enrollment into our YMCA program, we will conduct a screening and send home a checklist for you to fill out.
-The screening we use is designed by the CDC and is a simple developmental checklist that will give you and the teachers a chance to look for red flags.
-If we have a concern, we'll conduct a screening called "Ages and States Questionnaire."
-It is widely used in early education programs as well as pediatrician offices.
-After screenings are completed, we will score them and share the results with you.
+Within 90 days of your infant's enrolment into our YMCA program, we will conduct a screening and send home a screening for you to conduct with your child.
+The screening we use is called "Ages and Stages Questionnaire" and is widely used in early education programs as well as pediatrician offices.
+After both the parent and teacher screenings are completed, we will score the screenings and share the results with you.
 It is infrequent that a child will need special services after a screening has been conducted.
-However, if there is a suspicion of a developmental delay, we will help guide you in finding developmental services through your local school district.
+However, if there is a suspicion of a developmental delay, we will help guide you in finding developmental services through the Early Support for Infants and Toddlers Program (ESIT).